x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-mailbox-databases-in-exchange-2013-exchange-2013-help.md

 ## How do you know if this process worked?

-To verify that you have successfully dismounted the database, do the following:
+To verify that you have successfully dismounted the database, implement the following steps:

 1. From EAC, select **Servers** \> **Databases**, and then click to select the appropriate mailbox.